 Even if you are not embarking on such perilous adventures there is nothing worse than setting off for a good rockpooling session or mass sandcastling and discover the facilities are a fathom or two under.
 We try to keep a tide timetable at the house but they are very popular and often ‘walk’.
 You can always get a copy from the local newsagent.

-Lostwithiel has one of the best butchers around, Liddicoats, (try the venison!) and a full range of excellent shops.
+Lostwithiel has one of the best butchers around, Liddicoats (try the venison!) and a full range of excellent shops.
 It is also known as the Antiques Capital of Cornwall.
 Don't miss Watts Trading, an organic emporium full of beautifully made everyday goods and lovely children's toys.
-The Duchy Nursery has a fine range of strong well priced shrubs, fuschias and alpines and has recently opened a beautiful new shop and cafe that are well worth a visit.
+The Duchy Nursery has a fine range of strong well priced shrubs, fuschias and alpines and a beautiful shop and cafe that are well worth a visit.

-Lots of excellent pubs, the Globe is a favourite, tearooms and restaurants ‘Trewithen’ has a deservedly fantastic reputation.
+Lots of excellent pubs, the Globe is a favourite, tearooms and restaurants Asquiths has a deservedly fantastic reputation.

 Cornwall is full of beautiful gardens.
 Endless small gems are open for charity as and when but the big ones include:-